cssnr/zensical-action/README.md

 - Upload Artifact
 - Deploy to Pages

-More details on the docs site: https://zensical-action.cssnr.com/
+More on the docs site: https://zensical-action.cssnr.com/

 ## Inputs